 Looking for somewhere to dine out with your little ones?
-We’ve rounded up some of the best child-friendly restaurants in London’s West End, perfect for foodies of all ages.
+We’ve rounded up some of the best child-friendly restaurants in London’s West End – perfect for foodies of all ages.

 If sitting still for an hour or two simply is not an option, look no further than Inamo.
 The pan-Asian restaurants are equipped with an interactive table ordering system which means your menu is projected onto your table surface by space-age pods.
-Your children can help you choose a virtual tablecloth, play a game of Battleships together, or watch the chefs in action on chef-cam.
+Your children can help you choose a virtual tablecloth, play a game of Battleships, or watch the chefs in action on chef-cam.
 They’ll be glued to the table while you enjoy dishes like black pepper beef and chilli tofu.

 If you have little adventurers by your side, why not take them to a Japanese teppanyaki restaurant where dishes are cooked on a hot plate right in front of you?
-The special ninja kids’ menu features dishes like teriyaki chicken and juicy tiger prawns, served with rice, veggies, soup, and cucumber rolls.
+The special Ninja Kids menu features dishes like teriyaki chicken and juicy tiger prawns, served with rice, veggies, soup, and cucumber rolls.

 Heddon Street Kitchen

 If you’re up for treating the entire family, we recommend booking a table at Gordon Ramsay’s Heddon Street Kitchen just off Regent Street.
 Adults will be treated to high-class cooking and little ones eat free from Tilly’s Treats menu.
 They’re even invited to build their own dessert from the restaurant’s ice cream bar.
-A culinary jackpot for the entire family!

-Fortnum & Mason The Parlour
+The Parlour at Fortnum & Mason

 Fortnum & Mason is a top spot for traditional British afternoon tea, but any little ice-cream lovers in your family will wax lyrical about their sundaes, too.
 In fact, their ice-cream offerings have made quite a name for themselves.
 Try their Knickerbocker Glory, piled high with fruit, raspberry coulis, whipped cream, and Italian meringue.

-We have to hand it to them – Americans know how to make some of the best burgers, fries and milkshakes.
 Cult restaurant Shake Shack has made its way across the pond to bring gourmet fast food to London.
 Your little ones will be well catered for with their classic Shack burger, crinkle fries, and thick and creamy milkshakes.
 You can even bring your dog, as Shake Shack offers delicious treats for four-legged family members, too.

 Bubba Gump Shrimp Company